Exploring Auto ISO Settings on the OM System OM-5 Camera

 If you’re looking for a replacement or spare battery or alternative ways to charge the Olympus OM-1’s batteries, here’s a rundown of options.

-If you need to stitch together multiple mp3 files and merge them into a single file, here are two good options and quick guides on how to do it.
+If you need to stitch together multiple mp3 files and merge them into a single file, here are two good options and step-by-step guides on how to do it.

 Here’s a master list of the aspect ratios for still images available on the OM System OM-5 camera.